-Many of our members at Author E.M.S.
-Have told us they want to learn ways to be more productive.
+Many authors have told us they want to learn ways to be more productive.
 In today’s world where work and personal life bleed together, where we’re always connected by voice and text via our mobile phones, we stay chronically busy.
 We drop into our beds at night and then stare at the ceiling.

 I don’t know about you, but I’m often thinking, “What did I do today?”

 If your days feel busy but not as productive as you’d like, try this one simple behavior change: don’t check your email first thing in the morning.